 Note: The Set up scan button appears if the customer has never had a Network Discovery scan before.
 The customer must have at least one Atera (Windows) agent installed to make scanning possible (if none are installed, the button will appear grayed out).

 4. You can select which of the customer’s public IPs you wish to scan (this enables you to exclude IPs) or you can select 'All' (the default) to scan them all.

 5. After selecting the customer's public IP, you will see all the scanning agents that can be used on that specific subnet.

 Note: It's always recommended to use a domain controller as the scanning agent (when applicable).
 Doing so enables retrieval of maximum network information, plus additional capabilities (such as remote agent installation within Network Discovery).

 If you wish to prevent a scan on a particular subnet, simply click the toggle, on the right, to disable it.

-Once you’ve selected your setup ('Quick' or 'Manual') and reviewed or selected your networks (subnets) and scanning agents, click Save to save your settings and start the scan.
+Once you’ve selected your setup and reviewed or selected your networks (subnets) and scanning agents, click Save and Scan to save your settings and start the scan.

 If a domain controller is selected as the scanning agent, you’ll need to enter the credentials when prompted, optionally enable WMI/WinRM, and click Scan